11 Feb 2021 Fun facts for Valentine’s Day

 Horses produce approximately 10 gallons of saliva a day – now that’s a sloppy smooch!

-A zebroid is a cross between a zebra and any other member of the Equidae family (which includes donkeys, ponies, and horses).
+A zebroid is a cross between a zebra and any other Equidae family member (which includes donkeys, ponies, and horses).
 A zonky is a cross between a zebra and a donkey; a zony is a cross between a zebra and a pony, and a zorse is a cross between a zebra and a horse.

 Skips a beat